 These inputs can be loosely mapped to a handful of strategic People Practices, which I’ll dive into in next week’s post on the Greenhouse Blog.

-If you’re interested in reading ahead, you can check out the ELTV Kit we put together which has the full white paper and an interactive proposal template for making the ROI case to your management team.
-You can download it by clicking the button below.
+Check out the ELTV eBook we put together which has the full white paper and an interactive proposal template for making the ROI case to your management team.